gustiprp/Project3/README.md

-## Aplikasi Sistem Pakar untuk Indentifikasi Penyakit Ibu Hamil Berbasis Android
+## Aplikasi SekolahKu

 ## Author

-Gusti Putu Rudi Pratama 2020
+Gusti Putu Rudi Pratama 2021

 ## Table of Contents
 * [About this Project](#about-this-project)